karlgrz/karlgrz.com/site/content/2015-08-04-2fa-gpg-ssh-keys-with-pass-and-yubikey-neo.markdown

 ## 4096 v.
 2048

 When I first generated my key pair I made the subkeys all 4096 bit, thinking that "moar datas" has to be better.
 Practically speaking, that is the truth.
 However, Yubikey NEO only supports subkeys up to 2048 bit, which, [after](https://www.yubico.com/2015/02/big-debate-2048-4096-yubicos-stand/) [some](http://danielpocock.com/rsa-key-sizes-2048-or-4096-bits) [research](http://security.stackexchange.com/questions/65174/4096-bit-rsa-encryption-keys-vs-2048), isn't a huge deal depending on who you ask, and 2048 bit seems to be sufficient for me.
-Considering my private master key pair is 4096 bit, when a Yubikey -does- support 4096 bit subkeys, I should be set without having to generate a new master private key pair.
+Considering my private master key pair is 4096 bit, when a Yubikey _does_ support 4096 bit subkeys, I should be set without having to generate a new master private key pair.

 ## gnome-keyring